Echtzeitsysteme/gips-seams-2023-artifact-vm/tutorial/tutorial.md

 - Select all projects within the workspace.
 ![](img/eclipse_07_non-emtpy-ws-selected_edited.png){ width=400px }
-- Right click on them: Go to `eMoflon`/`Build selected projects fully`.
+- Right-click on them: Go to `eMoflon`/`Build selected projects fully`.
 	- Alternative: Click on the black eMoflon hammer symbol in the toolbar at the top.
 - All errors should now be gone.
 	- Sometimes it is required to select all projects and press `F5` to get Eclipse to reload all generated files.
 - You can now run the exemplar by going to `org.gips.examples.incrementalp2p.run`/`src`/`org.gips.examples.incrementalp2p.run`/`ConsoleApp.java`.
 ![](img/eclipse_08_console-app_edited.png){ width=400px }
-- Right click on this file and select `Run As`/`Java Application`.
+- Right-click on this file and select `Run As`/`Java Application`.
 - The simulation now starts and shows its progress on the `Console`.
 The runtime of this step depends on your system and the VM setup.
 It should not take longer than one minute.
 - After the simulation has finished, Eclipse will automatically open the web browser `Firefox`.
 - Maximize the window for the best user experience possible.